-“Bonnie & Clyde Vintage Hot Rod Racing”, was formed by Ken Robinson and Andreas Ullstein, both excessive classic car enthusiasts, who share the passion for authentic vintage Hot Rods.
-Nevertheless both are fascinated by the mother of all vintage Hot Rod races nowadays and the greatest race on earth called “The Race of Gentlemen” in the USA.
-Mel Stultz, founder of that automotive carnival stated once; “The Race of Gentlemen is an automotive carnival that celebrates American racing heritage.
+“Bonnie & Clyde Vintage Hot Rod Racing”, was initiated by Andreas Ullstein, who was soon joined by Ken Robinson.
+Both excessive classic car enthusiasts, who share the passion for authentic vintage Hot Rods and Motorcycle.

+Since ever both are fascinated by the mother of all vintage Hot Rod races nowadays; “the greatest race on earth” called “The Race of Gentlemen” in the USA.
+Mel Stultz, the founder stated once; “The Race of Gentlemen is an automotive carnival that celebrates American racing heritage.
 A true homage to automobile and motorcycle history, hosted by the Oilers CC/MC.
 Spectators and racers alike will experience a simpler time of when guys were gentlemen and cars were king!
 Commonly referred to as TROG for short, the carefully curated event will give you a history lesson and an unforgettable weekend, all rolled into one.”

 Bonnie & Clyde and the boys are proud member of the Vintage Hot Rod Association, the VHRA and the Roadster Club Scandinavia, the RCS.

-1927 Ford T-Roadster – 4 ´banger´ flathead motor
+1927 Ford T-Roadster – 4 ´banger´

-1922 Ford T-Roadster – V8 flathead motor
+1922 Ford T-Roadster – V8 flathead